 Historically, Sweden has been a great place to grow your wealth, with even better returns than the S&P 500 over the last 50 years, according to the book Triumpf Of The Optimists.

-Sweden has also a great number of traders and OMX 30 is a very active trading tool.
+Sweden also has a significant number of traders and OMX 30 is a very active trading tool.

 Anyway, the day of week effect shows pretty similar patterns as in the S&P 500: